MicrosoftDocs/win32/desktop-src/medfound/mfpkey-mediaprotectionsystemcontext.md

 ﻿---
-Description: 'Specifies a BLOB that contains the context to use when initializing a media protection system''s trusted input module.' ms.assetid: 'A1B1E088-72D3-4B5F-B868-64896AF04EF1'
+Description: 'Specifies a BLOB that contains the context to use when initializing a media protection system's trusted input module.' ms.assetid: 'A1B1E088-72D3-4B5F-B868-64896AF04EF1'
 title: 'MFPKEY\_MediaProtectionSystemContext property'
 ---